 Restaurant: Any establishment that provides as a principal use the preparation and sale of food and/or beverages in a state ready for consumption within the establishment or off-premises and may or may not include a drive-through facility, subject to Section 4.04.10.
 A Snack Bar or Refreshment Stand, Accessory is not a Restaurant.

+A Snack Bar or Refreshment Stand, Accessory is not a

-Also see "Restaurant, Rural".
+Restaurant, Also see "Restaurant, Rural".